sei-protocol/sei-chain/docs/migration/seidb_migration.md

 ## Prerequisite
 - Please update your golang version to 1.19+
-- Upgrade Sei-Chain to v3.6.0 or higher versions is required
+- Sei-Chain v3.6.0 or higher versions is required
 - Migrating to SeiDB requires a full state sync which would wipe out all your existing data

 ## Hardware Recommendation